djipco/webmidi/website/api/classes/OutputChannel.md

 will not suspend all callbacks but only those registered with [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT).
-While this may seem counter-intuitive at first glance, it allows the selective suspension of global listeners while leaving other liseners alone.
+While this may seem counter-intuitive at first glance, it allows the selective suspension of global listeners while leaving other listeners alone.
 If you truly want to suspends all callbacks for a specific [`EventEmitter`](EventEmitter), simply set its `eventsSuspended` property to `true`.